englandwe/md2022/02_Culture_Club_Annotations.md

 ## Method 1: KEGG
+genes

-Annotations for these genes were done using blastKOALA (https://www.kegg.jp/blastkoala/).
-KEGG provides a web server where you can upload a .fasta file of your ORFs and receieve a table of K numbers (KEGG identifiers) assigned to each gene.
+Annotations for this bin were done using blastKOALA (https://www.kegg.jp/blastkoala/).
+KEGG provides a web server where you can upload an amino acid .fasta file of your ORFs and receieve a table of K numbers (KEGG identifiers) assigned to each.
 This can take a little while, so you can download pre-computed results here: https://drive.google.com/file/d/1M1rQzisXkrHvo8h74WL3eRanD_0kxRwq/view?usp=sharing.

 KEGG also offers online tools for viewing and interpreting these annotations.
 Upload the BlastKOALA results to the Reconstruct tool here: https://www.genome.jp/kegg/mapper/reconstruct.html.
 Click "Browse" to upload your file, then "Exec" to execute.